Franklin-Zhang0/Yolo-v8-Apex-Aim-assist/README.md

 ## For a more Specific guide, please refer to this [repo](https://github.com/Chalkeys/Yolov8-Apex-Aim-assist-with-IFF).
 Thank Chalkeys for the detailed guide!

-## If you like it, a star is appreciated!!!

 ## How to set up the environment

 `pip install -r requirements.txt`